A predictive safety filter for learning-based control of constrained nonlinear dynamical systems: Predictive safety filter

-The tightening again ensures existence of a feasible solution when replanning with a shorter horizon (Algorithm 2, line 6).
-In order for the filter to ensure safety in probability using \eqref{eq:MPSF_opt_uncertainty_constraints}, we additionally require that small changes of the nominal predicted trajectory must not lead to arbitrary large changes in the model confidence by assuming that the set-valued model confidence map is Lipschitz continuous in terms of the Hausdorff metric (see Definition~\ref{def:hausdorff_metric} in the appendix). \begin{assumption} There exists a set-valued confidence map $\mSetValuedConfidence{p_\mSafe}$ associated with \eqref{eq:general_nonlinear_system}, \eqref{eq:dynamics_model}, which is Lipschitz continuous with Lipschitz constant $L_{\mSetValuedConfidence{p_\mSafe}}$ under the Hausdorff metric with respect to $d_{\mathcal \RR^m}(a,b)\mDef\mNorm{2}{a-b}$. \end{assumption} Note that for many common models, Assumption~\ref{ass:set_valued_model_confidence_map} is generally fulfilled, compare also with \citet{fisac2017generalSafetyFramework}.
+The tightening again ensures the existence of a feasible solution when replanning with a shorter horizon (Algorithm 2, line 6).
+In order for the filter to ensure safety in probability using \eqref{eq:MPSF_opt_uncertainty_constraints}, we additionally require that small changes of the nominal predicted trajectory must not lead to arbitrary large changes in the model confidence by assuming that the set-valued model confidence map is Lipschitz continuous in terms of the Hausdorff metric (see Definition~\ref{def:hausdorff_metric} and \ref{def:Lipschitz_continuous_mapping} in the appendix). \begin{assumption} There exists a set-valued model confidence map $\mSetValuedConfidence{p_\mSafe}$ associated with \eqref{eq:general_nonlinear_system}, \eqref{eq:dynamics_model}, which is Lipschitz continuous with Lipschitz constant $L_{\mSetValuedConfidence{p_\mSafe}}$ under the Hausdorff metric with respect to $d_{\mathcal \RR^m}(a,b)\mDef\mNorm{2}{a-b}$. \end{assumption} Note that for common models, such as Gaussian Processes, Assumption~\ref{ass:set_valued_model_confidence_map} is generally fulfilled, compare also with \citet[Proposition 11]{Fisac2019}.
+The above assumptions allow for extension the ideas from the uniform error bound to make use of a potentially reduced error bound that is ensured by imposing \eqref{eq:MPSF_opt_uncertainty_constraints} on the backup plan, and thereby again characterize the relation between the tightening $\epsilon$ in \eqref{eq:constraint_tightening},\eqref{eq:constraint_tightening_set_valued_map} and the specified tolerated model error~\eqref{eq:admissible_error}.
+This leads us to the main result of the paper, showing that the proposed predictive safety filter guarantees safety in probability at all times according to~\eqref{eq:chance_constraints}. \begin{theorem} Let Assumptions~\ref{ass:terminal_safe_set}, \ref{ass:local_incremental_stabilizability} and \ref{ass:set_valued_model_confidence_map} hold and select a tightening factor $\epsilon > 0$.
+If $L_{\mSetValuedConfidence{p_\mSafe}}$ in Assumption~\ref{ass:set_valued_model_confidence_map} is sufficiently small, i.e. if $L_{\mSetValuedConfidence{p_\mSafe}} \leq c \epsilon$ for a sufficiently small constant $c>0$, then one can always select a sufficiently small $\gamma > 0$ such that the initial feasibility of \eqref{eq:MPSF_opt} for $x(0)$ implies that $u(k)=\pi_\mSafe(k, x(k), u_\LL(k))$ as defined in Algorithm~2 ensures safe system operation according to~\eqref{eq:chance_constraints}. \end{theorem} The proof is provided in the appendix.
+Theorem~\ref{thm:PSF} implies that for sufficiently small $L_{\mSetValuedConfidence{p_\mSafe}}$ one can specify a constraint tightening through $\epsilon$ and impose a corresponding sufficiently small admissible error set scaling $\gamma$ in~\eqref{eq:admissible_error}, such that if \eqref{eq:MPSF_opt} is initially feasible for $x(0)$, application of Algorithm~2 will keep the system safe in probability.
+Thereby, the upper bound on $L_{\mSetValuedConfidence{p_\mSafe}}$ results from the linear lower bound on $a_\mCS$ in~\eqref{eq:uniform_error_set}, \eqref{eq:admissible_error} and intuitively means that the set-valued model confidence map estimate in Assumption~\ref{ass:set_valued_model_confidence_map} can only change at a specific rate with changing states or inputs that are linearly bounded in terms of the tightening fraction $\epsilon$.